PreetamGKatakali/100Days-Of-Coding/Day36/README.md

-# Day37🧑‍💻
+# Day36🧑‍💻
 ## Topics going to cover:
 ### DSA
-- write a program to check the bracket is balanced.
+- write a program to implement the stack.
-- Write a program implementing the stack using queue.
+- Write a program to reverse the string using the stack.

 ### JavaScript
-- some random program to the javascript.
+- javascript random and floor.

 ## Installing the Java and Node
 Follow Links :